 As we move towards the high end of the scale, lots of people can be dangerous, in the nicest possible way, because if we think about how they interact when it comes to content, then it can end up looking like a grey, spaghetti chaos.

 Somewhere deep in the depths of this grey matter, there’s a plan, or ideally a content strategy.
-It’s being held back from your audience by this tangle of people, or of infrastructure and of process.
+It’s being held back from your audience by this tangle of people, or of technology and of process.
 This is how we have been visualising the problem with bad content operations, or un-deliberate content operations.
 Which raises the question of what good, or what deliberate content operations would look like?

-That neat purple structure would be those deliberate processes, the people and the infrastructure inside the organisation connecting the strategy neatly to the audience, and to the delivery channels.
+That neat purple structure would be those deliberate processes, the people and the technology inside the organisation connecting the strategy neatly to the audience, and to the delivery channels.
 A nice way to put the objective of this is to make the organisation more healthy.

 It looks considered and deliberate!
-The neat purple structure in our above visualisation represents the processes, people, and infrastructure inside an organisation that are connecting the strategy neatly to the audience and to the delivery channels.
+The neat purple structure in our above visualisation represents the processes, people, and technology inside an organisation that are connecting the strategy neatly to the audience and to the delivery channels.
 The objective of investing in ContentOps is to make the organisation more healthy and efficient when it comes to creating content, to enable the business to create effective content.

 An even simpler way to think about, and visualise, all of this is through layers.